hsnlab/escape/escape/doc/source/util/conversion.rst

    escape.util.conversion
    :parts: 1

-:any:`NFFGConverter` contains conversation logic for different :any:`NFFG` representations.
+:any:`NFFGConverter` contains conversation logic from Virtualizer to :any:`NFFG` representations.

+:any:`UC3MNFFGConverter` contains conversation logic from JSON-based topology information to :any:`NFFG` representations.

 Module contents
 ---------------